 Is the land flat?
 Does it rise gently?
-Does it rise up the steep face of a mountain?
+Does it climb up the steep face of a mountain?
 Does it plunge into a gorge or a ravine or a gentle river valley?
-Over hill and dale, the earth’s crust moves up high and down very low.
+Over hill and dale, the earth’s crust moves up high and down low.
 In the earth’s billions of years of development, many different types of landforms have been created for us to explore.
-Landforms are natural features of the earth’s surface.
-In the earth’s billions of years of development, many different types of landforms have been created for us to explore.
-Landforms are natural features of the earth’s surface.
-Landforms are created by weathering, erosion or movements of the earths crusts.
-Weathering, or movements of the earth's crusts, create landforms.
-Weathering includes physical, chemical or breakdown of rocks and minerals.
-Tectonic plate movements from inside of the earth push and pull on the earth’s crust forging mountain ranges, islands in the sea and other landforms to be created.
-The earth has many landforms.
-Mountains and valleys, islands and peninsulas, canyons, deltas and sand dunes invite us to wander and explore the world.
+Landforms are natural features on the earth’s surface.
+Landforms are created by weathering and erosion and movements of the crust.
+Weathering includes physical and chemical breakdown of rocks and minerals.
+Erosion is removal of earth's surface by wind, water, sand, glaciers and gravity.
+Tectonic plate movements from inside of the earth push and pull on the earth’s crust forging mountain ranges, islands in the sea and other landforms.
+Mountains and valleys, islands and peninsulas and canyons, deltas and sand dunesinvite us to wander and explore the world.
 Take this journey and learn about the highest highs, lowest lows and other exciting features about the land you walk on or lands you dream of visiting.

 Travel High and low!